-That’s why businesses today are relying on project management tools for effective and efficient business task management.
+That’s why today’s businesses rely on project management tools for effective and efficient business task management.
 But, finding the right one that suits your team is a task in itself.

 It’ll probably be more challenging than choosing your next Netflix series to binge-watch on weekends.
-However, the benefits of using a project management tool to manage projects and track progress are worth it.
+However, using a project management tool to manage projects and track progress is worth it.